-This is a guest post by Suzanne Headon, chief marketing officer at Kinnami Software Corporation and an expert in data risk strategy for small businesses.
+This is a guest post by Suzanne Headon, chief marketing officer at Kinnami Software Corporation.

 Automation is everywhere.
 We see it in action every day, right?
 As consumers placing our food orders, boarding flights, making and taking appointments...there is no denying that our lives have become more efficient thanks to technologies that automate daily tasks.
 The same goes for our workplace: Automated technologies help us collaborate more easily, avoid wasting time on repetitive tasks, deliver cost efficiencies for clients, and even allow us to work more flexibly from interesting locations or spend more time with family.